Asabeneh/30-Days-Of-Python/07_Day_Sets/07_sets.md

 ### Converting List to Set

-We can convert list to set and set to list back.
+We can convert list to set and set to list.
 Converting list to set removes duplicates and only unique items will be reserved.

 ```py
 # syntax